DIG-Kaust/MLgeoscience/docs/lectures/1_intro.md

 Humans have long dreamed of creating *machines that can think and act independently*.
 For many years this has been the aim of **Artificial Intelligence (AI)**.
-In the early days of AI, many problems that are difficult to solve by humans (e.g., large summations or multiplications, solution of system of equations) turn out to be easier for computers as long as humans could define a list of tasks that the machines could perform at faster speed and higher precisions than humans can do themselves.
+In the early days of AI, many problems that are difficult to solve by humans (e.g., large summations or multiplications, solution of systems of equations) turn out to be easier for computers as long as humans could define a list of tasks that machines could perform at faster speed and higher precisions than humans can do themselves.

 On the other hand, tasks that are very easily solved by adult humans and even kids (e.g., recognizing animals in pictures